emory-libraries/dlp-lux/README.md

 # README

-Test application for dlp-lux - using Blacklight 7.
+Discovery application for Emory's Cor repository.

 Things you may want to cover: